vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 - Fast during the morning
 - Take extra rest recovery days.
 Cut means slower recovery time
 - Hit high strength lift values at low reps.
 This keeps muscle
+- You can drop fat pretty quickly while keeping muscle mass.
+I lost 5 lbs a month give or take of mostly fat.
+It depends on your current BF though

-Recomposition phase:
+Recomposition phase: (lose fat, gain muscle)
-- It's not super effective
+- It's not super effective, easy to mess up
 - Do this for about 1 - 3 weeks between a cut and bulk, to slowly transition dietary changes.

-Bulking Phase
+Bulking Phase (gain muscle, lose fat)
 - It's too early to say.
 But so far it's just been eating more, and doing higher volume work
 - Eat more often, and less satieting foods.
 Probably need to remove casein protein here.
 I feel full all the time.